riyapatel109/Heart-Stroke-Prediction-using-ML/README.md

 To delve into this project's analysis and model development, ensure you have a Python environment set up.
 Follow these steps:

     1.Launch the Jupyter Notebook titled "House_Price_Prediction.ipynb" within your Python environment.
     Alternatively, you can open the notebook directly in Colab for seamless exploration.

     2.Execute the notebook cells sequentially to replicate the analysis and construct the model.

-Feel empowered to tweak and experiment with the code to deepen your understanding of the process and outcomes.
+Feel empowered to modify and experiment with the code to deepen your understanding of the process and outcomes.